code-423n4/docs/awarding/judging-criteria/bounty-criteria.md

 ## Delayed fix
 A **Delayed fix finding** is a valid finding which the Sponsor originally categorized as WontFix, but for which a fix was later deployed.

+If a warden notes that a fix has been applied to an issue they reported that was judged as WontFix, they may [file a judge appeal](/awarding/judging-criteria/bounty-judging.md#appeals-process-for-bounty-programs) for a deposit of $200 USDC.

 If a finding is determined to be WontFix and a judge later determines that the sponsor includes the fix in a later release, the warden will be compensated for the finding as follows:
 - **Within 30 days of submission:** 100% of the bug’s full assessed value.
 - Within 60 days of submission: 50% of the bug’s full assessed value